Council is committed to recycling and reusing as much of our waste as possible, reducing the amount we send to landfill.

 - Avoid or reduce the use of disposables (razors, pens, plates and cups).

-- When buying only one or two items, tell retailers “No bag please” and bring your own cloth bags to the supermarket for groceries.
+- If you’re only buying one or two items, ask for no bag and bring your own cloth bags to the supermarket for groceries.

 - Buy products with recycled content in them — this means fewer natural resources are used, and there is less waste produced in the long run.